254CARBON/BUTTERFLY/docs/reference/glossary.md

 Project Nessie - a Git-like version control system for data lakes.
 Used by PERCEPTION for data versioning.

 ### NEXUS
 The Unified Integration Layer / Cognitive Cortex.
-Acts as the API gateway and orchestrates requests across BUTTERFLY services.
+A **headless background service** that acts as the API gateway and orchestrates requests across BUTTERFLY services.
+Management and visualization is provided through the shared CAPSULE UI portal.

 ---

 ## O

 ### ODYSSEY
 The Strategic Cognition Engine.
-Provides graph-based analysis of entity relationships, actors, and influence paths.
+A **headless background service** that provides graph-based analysis of entity relationships, actors, and influence paths.
+Management and visualization is provided through the shared CAPSULE UI portal.

 ### Omniscient Vantage
 A CAPSULE query mode that returns all available data, including future events relative to the query timestamp.